 The Library is first and foremost a study environment.
 The smells (& sounds!) of other people eating can be incredibly distracting, especially when you are trying to concentrate on something complicated or meet a deadline.

 Alongside this, “students expect to go into the library and have a clean working environment” (Blake Hutchings.)
 Food waste left in the study areas of the Library attracted rats into the building a few years ago – we don’t want them back!
-For these reasons, we do not allow food inside the Library.

 **Earth, Wind & Fire